If you're a contractor or subcontractor working on a

 prevent wage theft or unfair labor practices.

-To simplify the process, let's go step by step through a
+To simplify the process, let's go through a

 WH-347 example, detailing how to fill out certified payroll accurately.